Dolphins, apparently, are cool again; plus six-pack of Dolphins notes

 Honest self-analysis is good, but with Phillips, Carroo and Grant, the Dolphins want to see the results.

-• Gase did push-ups with players after Thursday’s session.
+▪ Gase did pushups with players after Thursday’s session.
 What’s the deal with that?

-“When Coach (John) Fox, when he got sick in 2013 [in Denver], Jack [Del Rio] implemented this last play of the game on Fridays,” Gase said.
+“When Coach [John] Fox, when he got sick in 2013 [in Denver], Jack [Del Rio] implemented this last play of the game on Fridays,” Gase said.
 “It was one play.
 Usually we would just make it fourth down with 3 seconds left and winner take all.
 It was something as simple as five pushups.
 It gets competitive.
 There’ll be a lot of talking going on afterwards.
 They’ve won a few more times than we have.
 It’s not calling very good plays, I guess.
-It’s good though.
+It’s good, though.
 I like the competition.
 I like when guys get ready to go for that last play.”

-• Couple observations of the Dolphins rookies: Cornerback Cordea Tankersley picked off Brandon Doughty during Thursday’s session and continues to flash, though he’s not likely to play a lot this year barring injuries… Vincent Taylor deflected a Matt Moore pass Thursday.
+▪ A couple of observations of the Dolphins rookies: Cornerback Cordrea Tankersley picked off Brandon Doughty during Thursday’s session and continues to flash, though he’s not likely to play a lot this year barring injuries. … Vincent Taylor deflected a Matt Moore pass Thursday.
 Next week, the first in pads, will be very telling on rookie defensive tackles Taylor and Davon Godchaux…

 Isaiah Ford, the Dolphins’ seventh-round pick, dropped a pass from Matt Moore during the OTA session open to reporters last week and hasn’t done anything to stand out in three sessions open to reporters.
 The next 18 practices (three next week and the first 15 of training camp) will be open to reporters.